Family Activities Around Lake Geneva

 Fontana Beach and Movies on the Beach

 Fontana Beach on the western shore is the family beach of choice, wide sand, a grassy area for games and picnics, lifeguards Memorial Day through Labor Day, and a boat launch nearby if you’re bringing your own.
 The Movies on the Beach program in summer shows films on a free inflatable screen after dark on summer nights.
-Sitting on the sand watching a movie with the lake behind the screen and kids in sleeping bags is a specific kind of family memory that belongs on this list.

 Best for: All ages The widest beach on the lake with the most space for families.

-Aquanuts Water Ski Show – Twin Lakes (Free)
+Aquanuts Water Ski Show, Twin Lakes (Free)

 Best for: All ages Free, no reservations, high entertainment value for all age groups.